aymericzip/intlayer/docs/en/intlayer_with_nextjs_15.md

 > Learn more about the metadata optimization [on the official Next.js documentation](https://nextjs.org/docs/app/building-your-application/optimizing/metadata).

-### (Optional) Step 9: Internationalization of your sitemap
+### (Optional) Step 9: Internationalization of your sitemap.xml and robots.txt

-To internationalize your sitemap, you can use the `getMultilingualUrls` function provided by Intlayer.
+To internationalize your `sitemap.xml` and `robots.txt`, you can use the `getMultilingualUrls` function provided by Intlayer.
 This function allows you to generate multilingual URLs for your sitemap.

 ```tsx
 // src/app/sitemap.ts